-The viewshed is mapped and can be viewed in Figure 13 on the next page.
+The viewshed is mapped and can be viewed in Figure 12 on the next page.
 This depicts the theoretical area where the proposed landscape change could be visible.
-Due to high ground to the south, as well as smaller inselberg type landforms in the surrounding areas, the viewshed is strongly shaped to the north, creating a fragmented visual envelope.
+Due to high ground to the south, as well as smaller inselberg type landforms in the surrounding areas, the viewshed is strongly shaped to the north, creating a fragmented visual envelope to the south and southeast.
 Within the 3km foreground distance, clear and full visibility will take place, with viewshed starting to fragment considerably at the 6km distance with limited visibility beyond the 12km background distance mark.

-The extent of the Zone of Visual Influence is defined as Wide-area Local for the following reasons:
+The extent of the Zone of Visual Influence is defined as Local for the following reasons:

-- The extent is predominantly contained within the Foreground/ Mid Ground (approximately 6km) as there is limited raised ground on the project development area. - The hilly landscape of the surrounding terrain fragments clear views of the project area, with exposure to the proposed landscape change mainly contained to the foreground areas.
+- The extent is predominantly contained within the Foreground/ Mid Ground but due to the height of the monopoles in relation to the flat terrain to the north, west and east, the viewshed has the potential to extend further into these sectors. - The hilly landscape of the surrounding terrain fragments clear views of the substations and OHPL, with exposure to the proposed landscape change mainly contained to the foreground areas. - The relatively small visual footprint of the monopoles contains the ZVI to within the Foreground/ Mid-ground (6km approx.)

-Figure 13: Viewshed analysis map of proposed project.
+Figure 12: Viewshed analysis map of proposed project.

-Figure 14: Key Observation Point Map.
+Figure 13: Key Observation Point locality map.